Amstar Field Supervisor and “All Things Los Cabos” resident expert Emilio Canales provides us with five can’t-miss nature activities in Cabo.

 5. Monster zip lines

 Get in touch with nature and enjoy an amazing outing during the Cabo monster zip line tour.
-This 8-line tour is probably one of the best circuits in Mexico.
+This eight-line tour is probably one of the best circuits in Mexico.
 Fly above Baja California hanging over 300 feet above the ground.
 The longest one with 2,673 feet in length invites you to breathe in nature while having an amazing ride.
 The zip lines cross canyons, passing close to rock formations and watching the oasis below from bird’s eye view.